-- 5. Unethical conduct includes but is not limited to the following: - a.
-Revealing confidential health or personnel information concerning colleagues unless disclosure serves lawful professional purposes or is required by law - b.
-Harming others by knowingly making false statements about a colleague or the school system - c.
-Interfering with a colleague's exercise of political, professional, or citizenship rights and responsibilities - d.
-Discriminating against or coercing a colleague on the basis of race, religion, national origin, age, sex, disability or family status - e.
-Using coercive means or promise of special treatment in order to influence professional decisions of colleagues.
+5. Unethical conduct includes but is not limited to the following:

+a.
+Revealing confidential health or personnel information concerning colleagues unless disclosure serves lawful professional purposes or is required by law b.
+Harming others by knowingly making false statements about a colleague or the school system c.
+Interfering with a colleague's exercise of political, professional, or citizenship rights and responsibilities d.
+Discriminating against or coercing a colleague on the basis of race, religion, national origin, age, sex, disability or family status e.
+Using coercive means or promise of special treatment in order to influence professional decisions of a.
+Factually representing the dangers of alcohol, tobacco and illegal drug use and abuse to students during the course of professional practice.